Satellite conjunction analysis and the false confidence theorem: The Martin--Liu Validity Criterion

 where $X$ is a (hypothetical) random realization drawn from the same distribution as the data used to estimate the orbits, $E_{C_{\Theta}}$ is a matrix whose columns are the eigenvectors of $C_{\Theta}$, $\Lambda_{C_{\Theta}}$ is a diagonal matrix whose entries are the corresponding eigenvalues of $C_{\Theta}$, and $\xi$ is a unit normal vector of the same dimensionality as $\theta$.
 This can easily be rearranged into a pivot, as

-where $1/\Lambda_{C_{\Theta}}$ is a diagonal matrix whose entries are the inverse of the eigenvalues of $C_{\Theta}$.
-Note that $E_{C_{\Theta}}^\top$ and $\sqrt{1/\Lambda_{C_{\Theta}}}$ are simply the inverses of $E_{C_{\Theta}}$ and $\sqrt{\Lambda_{C_{\Theta}}}$, respectively.
 A pivot is a function of the parameter being inferred and the random data used to infer it whose output is a random variable with a known fixed distribution \cite{Casella_Berger_Text}; in this case, $\xi$ is a unit normal vector.
 Pivots are special because they can be used to derive confidence regions.

 In particular, we are interested $K\sigma$ uncertainty ellipsoids.
 A $K \sigma$ uncertainty ellipsoid on $\theta$ is generated by projecting a sphere in $\mathbf{\xi}$-space centered at the origin.
 Let $K > 0$ be some constant.
 A confidence region of the form